 According to older sellers on the platform, while the auto funding feature works (e.g. you can easily move funds to RAGP) the auto withdrawal feature (e.g. transfer money from RAGP to your bank account) is still a work-in-progress.

-By implication, your earnings are reflected on the portal and may not be easily converted to cash.
+By implication, your earnings are reflected on the portal but may not be easy to convert to cash.

-Many prospects in the diaspora are not encouraged to invest in the business.
+This would discourage many prospects in the diaspora who want to invest in the business.

 At the time of writing, the transfer into RAGP feature works, I was able to fund an eWallet from a bank account (with a charge of N70).